jvta/AzureVM/README.md

 }
 ```

 If you do not need any data disks simply set the Boolean parameter boolAddDataDisks to false.
-The dummy data disk inputs will not result in a data disk provision if the Boolean is set to false.
+The dummy data disk inputs will not result in a data disk provision providing  the Boolean is set to false.

 ### Tags
 6 tags are provided in the parameter file which are converted to an array in the azuredeploy file variables.
 Ideally tags should be provided or not based on inputs to the parameter file and passed accordingly to the linked templates, however it was not feasible to provide an array object as input as with objDataDisks as above and convert this into an array object the tags field could consume.
 Subsequently, either use the individual named tags provided here or clone your own copy of this project to provide more suitable tags for your environment.